kentshenlim/MrWeather/README.md

 - TODO: humidity, feels like, wind, cloud
 - TODO: icon for the four, and the plate border style (opacity for wind) should based on the value
+- TODO: for bottom, show two things (switch on toggle).
+The first: 3 hour interval from current hour, the weather; second: weather of the following days (might need two different components then render conditionally based on state)